WasifSohail5/Virtual_Mouse/README.md

   When you align the bases of your four fingers (landmarks 5, 9, 13, and 17) and move them vertically:
   - **Scroll Up:** Hand moving upward scrolls up.
   - **Scroll Down:** Hand moving downward scrolls down.
-  - The scroll sensitivity has been enhanced for a faster response.
+  - Scroll sensitivity is enhanced for a faster response.

-- **Customizable Sensitivity and Gestures:**
+- **Customizable Gestures & Sensitivity:**
   Fine-tune pointer sensitivity, click thresholds, and scroll responsiveness to perfectly match your style.

 ---